 We were both surprised to have been included in the company's decision to lay off dozens of employees in 2009.
-However, it turned out to be an ultimately positive experience, because Pete and I were somewhat forced to finally carry out what we had previously thought of as a silly dream: creating our own company in which we could decide its values and operating procedures without interference.
+However, it turned out to be an ultimately positive experience, because Pete and I were somewhat forced to finally carry out what we had previously thought of as a silly dream: creating our own company in which we could decide its values and operating procedures.
 It was Pete's idea to go through with it, and I thought he was crazy.
 But thanks to Pete, our company, Library Cataloging Solutions (LCS), has been a resounding success, still going strong over 11 years later today.

 Because Pete was so highly respected, we had a wonderful pool of professional catalogers who knew him and were happy to join us.
 This was invaluable to our success, and I am so grateful to Pete for his gift of introducing me to all these great people so that I could have the privilege of working with and getting to know them.